sudoLife/multimedia-systems-lab1/README.md

 This lab aims to build your first HTML5 live stream (HLS) player.

-The first task is to find out the HLS JS player.
 There are many open source alternatives.
-You can try to use as Video.js player as a startup: https://github.com/videojs/video.js or try an example: https://jsbin.com/gejugat/edit?html,output
+You can try to use as Video.js player as a startup: https://github.com/videojs/video.js or try a live example: https://jsbin.com/gejugat/edit?html,output

 # Requirements for repository
   - You have to clone this repository and make two branches (master and develop).